Click below for our answers to some commonly asked questions about buying private number plates.

 To keep the previous number you need to apply to the DVLA to retain it using form V317 application to transfer or retain a vehicle registration number along with appropriate fees and documents.

 You must take the reg off the vehicle (retain) and pay £80 to DVLA before you sell the vehicle otherwise the reg will go with it.
 You will then be issued with a V778 Retention Document which you can then use to assign the reg to your next vehicle.
+You can retain a reg online using the .GOV website (you can simply google ‘take reg off vehicle’, then click on the top result that comes up)

 No, you do not need a vehicle to buy a number plate as we can provide the number on a DVLA certificate of entitlement (form V750) or certificate of retention (form V778).